cvc5/cvc5/docs/theories/separation-logic.rst

   (declare-heap (T1 T2))

-This command must be executed when the solver is in its Start mode (see page 52 of the SMT 2.6 :cite:`BarFT-RR-17`).
+This command must be executed when the solver is in its Start mode (see page 52 of the SMT-LIB 2.6 standard :cite:`BarFT-RR-17`).
 This command sets the location type of the heap :math:`Loc` to :math:`T1` and the data type :math:`Data` to :math:`T2`, where :math:`T1` and :math:`T2` are any defined types.
 This command can only be executed once in any context, and is reset only via a `reset` command.

 The syntax for the operators of separation logic is summarized in the following table.
 For the C++ API examples in this table, we assume that we have created